bsmith89/strain-corr/doc/manuscript/manuscript.md

 diversity.
 The enormous size of pangenome references, strain mixing within samples, and inconsistent sequencing depth present challenges for existing tools that analyze samples one at a time.
-To address this gap, we updated the MIDAS pangenome profiler and developed StrainPGC, an approach to strain-specific gene content estimation that combines strain tracking and correlations across multiple samples.
+To address this gap, we updated the MIDAS pangenome profiler, now released as version 3, and developed StrainPGC, an approach to strain-specific gene content estimation that combines strain tracking and correlations across multiple samples.
 We validate our integrated analysis using a complex synthetic community of strains from the human gut and find that